Showing posts with label leadership. Show all posts

 My boss's insight about the physics of finite attention has become something I consciously choose to pass forward, not just as a management technique but as a way of thinking about stewardship and accountability.
 It's my contribution to the ongoing conversation about how we can be honest about limitations while still striving for excellence.

 The physics of finite attention can't be changed, but they can be understood.
-And understanding them—with the help of insights from leaders like Marianne, coaches like David, and researchers like Grant—might just be the little detail that makes the big difference.
+And understanding them, with the help of insights from leaders like Marianne, coaches like David, and researchers like Grant, may just be the little detail that makes the big difference.

 References